 Personal assistants are adaptable and well-organized individuals that help entrepreneurs with specific administrative tasks.
 For example, they are in charge of organizing meetings, note-taking, and responding to emails on behalf of their employers.
 They may also be asked to make travel reservations and aid with other responsibilities as needed.

-A qualified personal assistant should have strong organizational abilities and, preferably, previous secretarial or administrative experience.
+A qualified and experienced personal assistant should have strong organizational abilities and, preferably, previous secretarial or administrative experience.
 They are aware of the demands of busy executives and work independently to give individually tailored administrative support to their employer.

 Earlier, personal assistants used to work in the same office/location as their employers.
 However, as remote work has proven to be more cost-effective and productive in recent years, more entrepreneurs have been hiring virtual personal assistants to help them efficiently run their business without putting a dent in their company budget.